TNG/karma-child-process/README.md

 especially not between different runs of your test suite or even single tests.
 If you want to achieve this then provide a `/reset` Endpoint on your server and trigger it programmatically.

+## License
+This project is licensed under the Apache 2.0 license.
+For further information have a look into the `LICENSE` file in the project root folder.